St. Luke's Boys' High School: History

 The school was opened on 2 June 1968, at around 8:30 AM.
 Officially, it operated "illegally" until August of that year, which led to its closure by the AEO of the area.
 The Ministry of Education Permanent Secretary then helped in restarting and re-registering the school.

-The school was initially mixed, the first students being 35 boys and 5 girls.
+The school was initially mixed, with the first students being 35 boys and 5 girls.

-The first headboy was Joseph Simiyu Wachilonga, and the first headgirl was Eunice Nelima Werangai.